Pinched Nerve Pain

 - Bone spurs.
 These are small and sharp bone outgrowths that result in extra bone deposits to appear in the area.

-- Vertebral changes.
+- Changes in the spine.
 Spinal stenosis is one example of when changes to the spine can place extra pressure on a nerve.

 - Inflammation of soft tissue.
 This is dependent on if there are any repetitive motion injuries and/or long-term postural problems the patient experiences.

-- Extra weight.
+- Weight gain.
 Whether from pregnancy or obesity, this can aggravate spinal alignment or disc complications, causing or worsening any nerve compression.

 Symptoms of Pinched Nerves